 However, the Mediterranean diet has not only been studied for its role in disease prevention and helping you live a longer, healthier life.
 It’s also being applied to disease treatment, especially for people with existing or high risk of cardiovascular disease.

-Can it help weight loss?
+Can a Mediterranean diet help with weight loss?

 Despite generous glugs of olive oil, the wholefoods approach of the Mediterranean diet is prized for its weight-loss and weight maintenance benefits.
 Eating food in its most natural state will help fill you up without adding extra kilojoules that can lead to weight gain.